 Below is a brief outline of some of the conditions our team can treat.
 When you come in for a consultation, we’ll discuss what treatments will be suitable for you and your budget.

-Spinal cord herniation, or the protrusion of a intervertebral disc from its outer ring, can be caused by anything from age-related conditions to lifting injuries.
+Spinal cord herniation, or the protrusion of an intervertebral disc from its outer ring, can be caused by anything from age-related conditions to lifting injuries.
 While minor hernias can be treated with anti-inflammatory treatments, a severe case will require surgery.
-We'll remove the herniated disc in your spinal cord - a process known as discectomy.
+We’ll remove the herniated disc in your spinal cord – a process known as a discectomy.
 We also perform microdiscectomies to relieve general back pain.

 It’s common for the hips and knees to suffer from swollen joints as one grows older, but when anti-inflammatory drugs can’t keep it under control, you’ll want to consider surgery.
 We offer minimally invasive procedures like partial hip and knee replacements, where we put a synthetic joint in place of the worn-out joint.
 You might also think about resurfacing, where only the damaged surface of the joint is replaced with metal, as this can allow for a greater range of motion.

-In a total hip or knee replacement, we'll remove the bone and cartilage and insert a prosthetic.
-While this is the most effective treatment, you'll need to undergo physical therapy afterwards and avoid high-impact activities.
+In a total hip or knee replacement, we’ll remove the bone and cartilage and insert a prosthetic.
+While this is the most effective treatment, you’ll need to undergo physical therapy afterward and avoid high-impact activities.